Hugo Winterhalter: Biography

 Winterhalter died from cancer, in Greenwich, Connecticut on September 17, 1973.
 He is interred alongside his wife at Rockland Cemetery in Sparkill, New York.
 Winterhalter had a son, Hugo Francis Winterhalter, who was killed in Vietnam on December 29, 1966.
 He was with the 169th Combat Engineer Battalion.

-Musical Style
+Musical style

-The back cover of "Huge Winterhalter Goes...Continental" shares this about the conductor:
+The back cover of "Hugo Winterhalter Goes...Continental" shares this about the conductor:

-"Maestro Winterhalter uses a very large string section, a full brass section (he was, incidentally, one of the first of the big-band leaders to use such previously symphonic instrucments as the French horn in popular music), a large woodwind choir, and timpani galore.
-Together with the distinctive Winterhalter arranging touch, this all results in a fresh and ear-filling treatment of even those tunes that are standard fare wherever pop music is played."
+Maestro Winterhalter uses a very large string section, a full brass section (he was, incidentally, one of the first of the big-band leaders to use such previously symphonic instruments as the French horn in popular music), a large woodwind choir, and timpani galore.
+Together with the distinctive Winterhalter arranging touch, this all results in a fresh and ear-filling treatment of even those tunes that are standard fare wherever pop music is played.